TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 Because you have both keyset files inside the folders you can switch between layouts 3 and 4 using the App checkbox on each Layout.
-If a key behaves differently between the S and T sets press the Data button in the Config tab and look at the lsisting for the instruction sets for the two layouts.
+If a key behaves differently between the S and T sets press the Data button in the Config tab and look at the listing for the instruction set for the two layouts.
 The manual.h explains how the instruction sets can be changed in section (z) *im.s.t*list+0

 Use the apprules.json file in the folder for your Pico macropad - move it to the folder location as in